lemlac/mulem/docs/reference.md

     "But this is the last line."
 ```

 Arrays are declared with the hash symbol (`#`).
 A number after the hash makes it a fixed length array.
 Arrays are fixed length by default, but this mainly matters for mutable arrays since immutable arrays can be shadowed with different type.
-Items in an array are seperated with spaces or new lines.
+Items in an array are separated with spaces or new lines.
 This helps keep the number of characters low when initializing arrays.
-If one of the items in an inline array is an expression, you must surround the expression in parantheses.
+If one of the items in an inline array is an expression, you must surround the expression in parentheses.
 The hash symbol is also used for accessing an array.

 ```mu
 list: float#4 = [1 2 3 4]
 compressedList = [(list#0 + list#1) (list#3 + list#4)]
 ```

-To make chaining accessions easier, there's a special rule for square brackets: any operator `o` can be expressed with `a[o b]` which is the same as `((a) o (b))`.
+To make chaining accesses easier, there's a special rule for square brackets: any operator `o` can be expressed with `a[o b]` which is the same as `((a) o (b))`.

 ```mu
 matrix = [